Pachinko (novel)

 Pachinko is the second novel by Harlem-based author and journalist Min Jin Lee.
 Published in 2017, Pachinko is an epic historical fiction novel following a Korean family who immigrates to Japan.
-The character-driven story features an ensemble of characters who encounter racism, discrimination, stereotyping, and other aspects of the 20th-century Korean experience of Japan.
+The story features an ensemble of characters who encounter racism, discrimination, stereotyping, and other aspects of the 20th-century Korean experience of Japan.

 Pachinko was a 2017 finalist for the National Book Award for Fiction.
-Apple Inc.'s streaming service Apple TV+ produced a television adaptation of the novel and it was released in March 2022.
+Apple Inc.'s streaming service Apple TV+ produced a television adaptation of the novel, and it was released in March 2022.

 Plot

-The novel takes place over the course of three sections, which begin with quotations from the works of Charles Dickens, Park Wan-suh, and Benedict Anderson, respectively.
+The novel is divided into three sections, which begin with quotations from the works of Charles Dickens, Park Wan-suh, and Benedict Anderson, respectively.